MsMc24/G1-finalproject/Student Class Worksheet.md

 + [Listening text](https://raw.githubusercontent.com/MK316/Spring2024/main/DLTESOL/project/story01.txt) |

-## ☁️☁️☁️Wordcloud - Let's Predict the story by looking at the picture below and by looking at key words in the cloud below (the most important keywords are the 4 biggest, do you see them?):
+## ☁️☁️☁️Wordcloud - Let's Predict the story by looking at the picture below and by looking at key words in the cloud below:

 DIRECTIONS:
 + Look at the teacher's computer screen.
++ What do you think the story might be about based on the pictures and title?

 ![download](https://github.com/MsMc24/G1-finalproject/assets/161448192/864c4320-3db4-4143-ab10-ba6503224197)

+### Look at the keywords.
+(The most important keywords are the 4 biggest, do you see them?)

 ![download (2)](https://github.com/MsMc24/G1-finalproject/assets/161448192/5e880375-dddb-45b5-b3b5-8353eaba0c98)